grantmcdermott/testpkg/README.md

 ```

 Alternatively, if you have already cloned the repo in a way that doesn't grab
-any submodules---which is very likely to be the case if you cloned the repo
+any submodules&mdash;which is very likely to be the case if you cloned the repo
-through an IDE like VS Code or RStudio---then simply initiate and update the
+through an IDE like VS Code or RStudio&mdash;then simply initiate and update the
 submodule.

 ```sh